 Lincoln Cycling Information

 Great Plains Trails Network is a non-profit organization that supports and promotes development of the multi-use trail system in Lincoln and Lancaster County.
 GPTN has been instrumental in raising funds (through the Nebraska Trails Foundation) to expand the trail system and its facilities.
-Recent fund-raising projects have included the Elaine Hammer Bridge over busy North 27th Street on the MoPac Trail, the trail underpass beneath the new J Street on the Billy Wolff Trail, and the Jamaica North trail.
+Recent fund-raising projects have included the Jamaica North trail and the planned N Street protected bikeway.
 GPTN is also a main organizer of the annual Trail Trek event.

 Team Kaos/Alegent Health is a local racing team that competes regionally.